Are diesel emissions a human rights violation?

 It was because of the Supreme Court that the right to life and liberty, a fundamental right under Article 21, came to include the right to a healthy environment.
 As a result, an individual can approach it directly when the public interest is at stake due to environmental harm.

-Courts in California and in Hong Kong have also found that diesel exhaust is a serious infringement on people’s rights and on their right to live.
+Courts in California and Hong Kong have also found that diesel exhaust is a serious infringement on people’s rights and their right to live.
 What’s the situation here in Europe like?

 Current emissions legislation only regulates diesel exhaust.
 They limit the amount that may be emitted.
 CO2 for example does not kill directly so the emission of CO2 should be OK although even this may be argued.
 CO2 is not toxic but only fuels global warming but then again, it can be recycled.

-Diesel particulate matter on the other side is directly toxic so it must be prevented to enter our world even in small volumes.
+Diesel particulate matter on the other side is directly toxic so it must be prevented from entering our world even in small volumes.
 Statistics show that about 8000 persons die every year in Austria alone as a result of diesel pollution.
 That’s more than those who die from accidents.

 We have an alternative and if we want so we have it now for a reasonable cost.
 Any government that does not take action now must be regarded as guilty by omission.
-The rights of their own citizens are clearly not important to them.
-Voters, take note until next elections.
+The rights of their citizens are not important to them.
+Voters, take note until the next elections.

 0 replies